saberzero1/quartz/content/Tabletop/Campaigns/And A Thousand Years More/Quests/Completed/Clear the Farms of Punching Onions.md

 ---
-{"id":"ab442d85-0577-4fc4-a966-185b803d1612","title":"Clear the Farms of Punching Onions","publish":true,"date_created":"Thursday, March 2nd 2023, 5:31:39 pm","date_modified":"Thursday, April 4th 2024, 12:51:04 am","path":"Tabletop/Campaigns/And A Thousand Years More/Quests/Completed/Clear the Farms of Punching Onions.md","permalink":"/tabletop/campaigns/and-a-thousand-years-more/quests/completed/clear-the-farms-of-punching-onions/","PassFrontmatter":true}
+{"id":"ab442d85-0577-4fc4-a966-185b803d1612","title":"Clear the Farms of Punching Onions","description":"A bunch of Onions have infested the farmland near Narre.
+We are tasked to clear it.","publish":true,"date_created":"Thursday, March 2nd 2023, 5:31:39 pm","date_modified":"Wednesday, April 10th 2024, 8:33:57 pm","cssclasses":["mado-heading"],"path":"Tabletop/Campaigns/And A Thousand Years More/Quests/Completed/Clear the Farms of Punching Onions.md","permalink":"/tabletop/campaigns/and-a-thousand-years-more/quests/completed/clear-the-farms-of-punching-onions/","PassFrontmatter":true}
 ---